codialab/DMI_GEM_APBC2026/README.md

 The C7 script is resumable and reuses existing uncertainty results unless `--force` is supplied.

-> **Compute note:** the C6 fitting stage can be computationally expensive and launches multiple worker processes.
+> **Note:** the C6 fitting stage can be computationally expensive and launches multiple worker processes.
 Run it on a machine with sufficient CPU and memory resources.

 The notebooks `model_fittingC6_improved.ipynb` and `model_fittingC7b_improved.ipynb` are retained for interactive inspection, but the Python scripts should be preferred for reproducible batch execution.